 Visual Communication Technology

-Visual Communication Technology is an innovative program for students who are interested in creative & technical problem-solving.
+Students in the Visual Communication Technology (VCT) program earn their Bachelor of Science in Technology degree.
+It is an innovative program for students who are interested in creative & technical problem-solving.

 In VCT, your learning is not limited to the classroom.
 We offer a combination of classroom-based theory and hands-on practice in up-to-date labs, plus the opportunity to work with faculty who have varied experiences to share.
 Our cooperative education program lets you apply your learning in a real-world setting.
 VCT majors complete three cooperative education work experiences as part of their degree, providing the equivalent of one full year of work experience.
 These semester-long, paid co-ops help our students earn money while developing their professional skills.
 Many students secure their first permanent job with one of their co-op employers.